-Upon the dissolution of the Investment Company the Investment Company shall be entitled to liquidate the assets of the Investment Company without delay in the best interests of the investors.
+Upon dissolution of the Investment Company the said Investment Company shall be entitled to liquidate its assets without delay in the best interests of the investors.
 The Investment Company shall be entitled to instruct the Depositary to distribute the net liquidation proceeds, after deduction of the liquidation costs, to the investors in accordance with Art.
 70 of these By-laws.
 Distribution of the net assets must not take place until any and all applicable statutory provisions have been fulfilled.